databrary/design/ridir-16/narrative.md

     We will also develop ways to extract code definitions from those coding tools whose files store them.
     This will help the search engine return more relevant and useful information to users, and it will provide better, more human-readble information for visualizing the codes while previewing recordings.

-4. Expand and extend Databrary's system for visualizing user-defined video codes.
+4. Expand and extend Databrary's system for visualizing user-defined video codes and tracking changes to them.

     Many researchers apply layers of codes derived from multiple coding passes through the same videos, following established best-practices in video data coding [@best_practices].
     Databrary's existing "timeline" interface for depicting tagged video segments will be modified to allow users to display, filter, and download the codes or passes that have been applied to shared video sessions.